Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 17) Sandals Grande St. Lucian

-These Sandals St. Lucia overwater bungalows are a romantic honeymoon haven, with 360-degree views of what is often touted as postcard-worthy.
+These St. Lucia overwater bungalows are a true romantic honeymoon haven.

-It’s where two volcanic mountains (the Pitons) rise majestically out of the sea.
+To start, you have postcard-worthy views of two iconic volcanic mountains (the Pitons) rising majestically out of the sea.

-The in-room, lit-up glass floor panels serve as evening mood lighting – as well as a window to the colorful creatures swimming in the turquoise water below your cottage.
+Then there are the in-room, lit-up glass floor panels.
+They serve as evening mood lighting – as well as a window to the colorful creatures swimming in the turquoise water below your cottage.

 Should you feel the desire to leave your floating villa, there are 12 restaurants and six bars at this location.

-However, you’ll have a fully stocked mini-bar and a butler to do all but drink those cocktails for you!
+However, you’ll have a fully stocked mini-bar – plus a butler to do all but drink those cocktails for you!

 - TripAdvisor rating: 4.5 out of 5